The only original bridge on the outskirts of Bendigo (2009)

 Explore the 65km Bendigo Bushland Trail by bike or on foot.
 Map from Bendigo Visitor Information centre.

 Whipstick and Kamarooka State Parks are just north of Bendigo.
-Both have good short walks.
+Both have good short walks and forest cycle trails.

-Bendigo - The northern car park, off Weeroona Ave, at Lake Weeroona.
-A café and other facilities are nearby.
+Bendigo - At the north western end of Lake Weeroona, off Weeroona Ave, car parking is available.
+Cafe and other facilities are around the lake area.
 Bendigo station is 3km to the south.

 Longlea - Peppercorn Park off Longlea Lane

 North Bendigo to Axedale (23km)

-From Lake Weeroona follow the Bendigo Creek Linear Park to a fork and turn right to begin the O'Keefe Rail Trail.
+From Lake Weeroona, follow the Bendigo Creek Trail north to a 'T' intersection and turn right to begin the O'Keefe Rail Trail.
 Cross the Midland Highway with care and go through the brick-lined culvert under the Bendigo–Echuca railway line.

 Take care crossing the McIvor highway next to the Baptist Church at Junortoun.

 After 12km is Axe Creek, with its new at-grade bridge.
 A place to have a picnic.